sarahkatzz/DSCapstone/README.md

 ## Analysis
 Refer to final R code for analysis.
 The multiple linear regression model includes 14 predictors and explains 68.55% of variation in home prices in the greater Boston area.

+## Files:
+For the final code file, see "DSCapstoneFinalCode.R".
+For the final pdf poster, see "DSCapstonePosterFinal.pdf".
+If the pdf has an issue loading fully, see "FinalPoster.png".
+For the web scraping code, see "download_final.py".
+For a sample of the dataset, see "smallerdatasetFINAL.csv".

+Other: "DSCapstone2.R" is the code that was used for the first draft of this project.